A-Z of Goldsworth

 If you are unavoidably delayed we would appreciate a phone call.
 Please also refer to Holidays.

-Class assemblies take place in the large hall on Thursdays at 9.00 am and last approximately half an hour.
+Class assemblies take place in the large hall on Thursdays and Fridays at 9.00 am and last approximately half an hour.
 Each class performs an assembly twice a year.
 Reception Classes perform once a year.
 Parents are invited to watch their own child’s assembly and will be notified of the date in the general newsletter; in most cases the children themselves will remind parents when their assembly is about to take place.
 Younger siblings are welcome during assemblies but please be considerate to other parents and children who are watching and take them out if they cause a disturbance.

 The Infants have birthday assembly, singing assembly and good work assembly each week.